lynnfaraday/aresmush.com/_root/tutorials/install/server-shell.md

 ## Connecting through a Client

 You can also connect to your server using a telnet client like [PuTTY](http://www.putty.org/) for Windows or the [PuTTY for Mac](https://www.ssh.com/ssh/putty/mac/) client for Mac.
 Use SSH with the username 'root'.

+## Changing Directories

+Once in the server shell, you'll need to change to the folder where the Ares code lives.
+You do this through the change directory command - `cd`.

+    cd - Goes to your home folder. cd aresmush - From your home folder, changes to the game folder. cd ares-webportal - From your home folder, changes to the web folder.